dkharlan/nlp-demo/docs/process.md

 ## Experimentation
 ### Dependency Parsing
-* Played with dependency graphs, but challenging to pull meaning -- decided to skip
+* Powerful feature, but challenging to pull meaning in isolation

 ### Sentiment Analysis
 * Can recognize positive / negative connotations
 * CoreNLP uses deep learning to improve on typical approach
-* Potentially useful, but probably needs domain-specific tuning
+* Potentially useful, but requires domain-specific tuning

 ### Named Entity Recognition
 * Built in NER can recognize people, locations, organizations